mrfr34ky/talos/README.md

-This is a kubernetes cluster Powered by TrueCharts ClusterTool
+This is a kubernetes cluster Powered by TrueForge ForgeTool v3.0.2